yeohhq/tp/docs/UserGuide.md

 * Appointment time (i.e. duration from `start` to `end`) cannot overlap with another existing appointment.<br />
 * Appointment duration should not exceed 24 hours.<br />
 * Appointment time must be indicated as HH:MM (i.e. 9AM must be `09:00`, and not `9:00`).<br />
-* Appointment with endtime that is 30 minutes or more behind current time will be set as missed.
+* Appointment with endTime that is 30 minutes or more behind current time will be set as missed.
 </div>

 <div style="text-align: center; padding-bottom: 2em">